-For example, information about things like bedwetting, are important for us to know so we can best help your child have a great experience.
+For example, not letting staff know your camper is prone to bedwetting is counterproductive.
 By providing our staff with as much information as possible, you help us help your camper.
 Having information ahead of time saves us from having to "troubleshoot" a puzzling situation in search of a solution.
 Instead, we can be pro-active!

-5. Avoid taking your camper off prescription medications for their week at camp
+5. Avoid taking you camper off prescription medications for their week at camp

-Camp is a less structured environment than your child may be used to at school.
+Camp is a less structured environment than your child may be use to at school.
 Children are more active and stay up later at camp.
 If your camper requires medication while at home under normal circumstances, it is beneficial for him or her to remain on those medications and continue with a routine that the body's metabolism is familiar with.